by Anne E Thompson

 I was so tired, I thought I would sleep for a week.

 I actually slept for about two hours!
-I was abruptly woken by loud voices and a draft of cold air as the door was flung open.
+I was abruptly woken by loud voices, and a draught of cold air as the door was flung open.
 There, standing uncertainly in the doorway was a group of youths.
 Their clothes were dirty and exuded the strong smell of sheep.
 Joseph was with them.

 “Mary?
 Are you awake?” he asked.